sabegg2/resume/content/teaching/_index.md

     content:
       title: Teaching
       text: >
-        I taught in the Math Department at Western Washington University for 5 years (2014-2019).
+        I taught in the Math Department at Western Washington University and Whatcom Community College for 5 years (2014-2019).
 Here is a list of courses I taught:

         - **MATH 112**: Algebra